StevenDixonDev/TinyER/Readme.md

         - sendFile - done
     - Request
         - is changed to add new functions that wrap http request object
+        - app is added to request so it can be referenced.

 router (Not implemented)

     - Render
         - Allows the user to render views
+        - Implemented single engine rendering with express-handlebars
     - templates
         - Allows use of template engines

 ## What I learned

 Express has a lot of stuff going on under the hood.
+This was very complex and I can say that I am not sure how everything works.